 Hard acceleration.
 Kind of pops at hard acceleration.

 OK.
-Most misfires under accel ARE ignition related.
-Try spraying a water bottle on the other coils when running to see if you can cause it to misfire, If you are sure that the other coils are OK, then i would suspect a plugged converter.
+Most misfires under acceleration ARE ignition related.
+Try spraying a water bottle on the other coils when the engine is running to see if you can cause the engine to misfire, You would see the spark jumping erratically around the coils towers.
+If you are sure that the other coils are OK, then i would suspect a plugged converter.
 This usually feels like a severe lack of power, more than a misfire.
+If you get the PCM scanned for codes, there may be a code P0420 stored in the computer.
+This is for catalytic converter efficiency.
+That would confirm a plugged catalytic converter and would need to be replaced before any other repairs.
+A bad misfire can cause the converter to go bad.
+Usually the engine light would be flashing, not just on steady.

 Wow you are awesome thank you very much.
 I will check this out.
 Thank you so much.